enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 Dark Reader: This forces every website you visit to be in dark mode so that your eyes won't burn at certain times of the day (or night)

+Congrats!
+You have the Ultimate Linux system that will hopefully satisfy your every need!

+Special thanks to everyone on reddit for giving valuble feedback! https://www.reddit.com/r/openSUSE/comments/15y61z6/i_created_the_ultimate_tumbleweed_install_guide/

+This guide was created by me and if you want to modify this guide a distribute elsewhere feel free to do it but please credit enderpirate98 as a contributor.
+I am no means a software programmer nor am I an "Expert" but hopfully I am good enough as a Linux user to be helpful!

 ## Additional things

 For screenshots I use Flameshot which works pretty well